scheduleonce/developer-center/docs/Overview/regenerating-your-api-key.md

 <Image alt={3358} border={false} caption="Figure 1: API key - Regenerate link" title="API key - Regenerate link.png" src="https://files.readme.io/3d7e8b6-API_key_-_Regenerate_link.png" />

-## Effects of regenerating your API key
+## Effects of Regenerating Your API Key

 If an API key is regenerated, the old key will expire and can no longer be used for authentication.
 You will need to use the new key to access the API.